How to reverse unauthorised transactions

 Generally yes, if the bank or financial institution’s investigations reveal it to be a genuine unauthorised transaction.
 You’re also more likely to have an unauthorised transaction resolved when you report the fraudulent activity within 10 business days of the transaction date.

-However, if you report the transaction beyond seven months after the date, the Australia Financial Complaints Authority warns that your bank or financial institution will have to obtain consent from the recipient to process the refund.
+If you report the transaction beyond seven months after the date, however, the Australia Financial Complaints Authority (AFCA) warns that your financial institution will have to obtain consent from the recipient to process the refund.

 What if the transaction was a mistake, but not unauthorised?